prismicio-community/dotnet-kit/README.md

 #### Install the kit for your project

-*This is a work in progress*

-This kit can be installed using NuGet, by searching for the prismic package.
+This kit can be installed using NuGet [prismic package](https://www.nuget.org/packages/prismic/).
+To install prismic from the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console), run the following command :
+PM> Install-Package prismic

 *(Feel free to detail the proper steps for beginners by [submitting a pull request](https://developers.prismic.io/documentation/UszOeAEAANUlwFpp/contribute-to-the-official-kits).)*

 #### Get started with prismic.io